Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 But the history of democracy teaches that emergency powers pose existential danger to the constitutional order they purport to protect.
 From Weimar Germany’s Article 48 to Hungary’s COVID decrees, from France’s 719-day “temporary” measures to America’s indefinitely extended national emergencies, the pattern repeats: powers granted temporarily become permanent; exceptions become rules; democracies hollow out from within.

 This is not a perfect solution.
 No constitutional mechanism can fully compensate for a society determined to abandon its principles.
-As scholars note, “constitutional collapse often does not arise merely from the existence of formal emergency powers; it also requires an executive willing to exploit them without regard for custom and compromise.”
+Constitutional collapse often arises not merely from the existence of formal emergency powers, but from an executive willing to exploit them without regard for custom and compromise.

 But institutional design matters.
 The Roman Republic survived centuries with its limited-term dictatorship; it fell when those limits were breached.
 Switzerland’s direct democracy forced relinquishment of wartime powers that the executive would never have voluntarily surrendered.
+South Korea’s strong institutions rejected a coup in real-time.
 Structural constraints buy time for democratic accountability to function.

 The Unscarcity framework proposes a civilization designed for permanence—for multi-generational thriving rather than short-term optimization.
 Such a civilization requires governance structures that can survive their own emergencies.
 The 90-day limit with 30-day cooling period offers one such structure: emergency powers that remain genuinely temporary because the system makes permanence mathematically difficult.